Federal is an old-school market that requires an old-school marketing approach. Right?

-It's also important to recognize that once you get your audience to log in, you still need to deliver valuable content in a format that commands attention.
-For more information on how to host a professional virtual event while keeping your audience engaged, listen to Episode 13 of our Lay of the Brand podcast, “Virtual Event Speaking - Land the Gig, Make it Unforgettable.”
+It’s also important to recognize that once you get your audience to log in, you still need to deliver valuable content in a format that commands attention.
+Content marketing is still a valuable asset even in the federal sphere.
+For more information on how to host a professional virtual event while keeping your audience engaged, listen to Episode 13 of our Lay of the Brand podcast, “Virtual Event Speaking – Land the Gig, Make it Unforgettable.”

 To drive procurement success, the data has spoken, and it’s calling for a customized, RFP-specific approach — built on awareness, thought leadership, and relationships — that begins months (or years) before an RFP hits the street.
-Digital marketing is the best way to execute on this approach, because federal decision makers are just like the rest of us.
-They’re increasingly consuming information across digital channels and are interested in receiving relevant, useful and educational content that can help them make smarter decisions.
-Digital marketing empowers marketing teams to do that more effectively, and efficiently, then ever before.
+Digital marketing is the best way to execute this approach because federal decision-makers are just like the rest of us.
+They’re increasingly consuming information across digital channels and are interested in receiving relevant, useful, and educational content that can help them make smarter decisions.
+Digital marketing empowers marketing teams to do that more effectively, and efficiently than ever before.